 - The TOE is a serial access Smartcard IC designed for secure mobile applications, based on the most recent generation of ARM® processors for embedded secure systems.
-Its SecurCore® SC300TM 32-bit RISC core is built on the CortexTM M3 core with additional security features to help to protect against advanced forms of attacks. - The TOE offers a high-speed User Flash memory, an internally generated clock, an MPU, an internal true random number generator (TRNG) and hardware accelerators for advanced cryptographic functions. - 20 Different derivative devices may be configured depending on the customer needs: - · either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - 21 They all share the same hardware design and the same maskset (denoted by the Master identification number).
-The Master identification number is unique for all product configurations. - The configuration of the derivative devices can impact the available NVM memory size, and the operational temperature range, as detailed here below:
+Its SecurCore® SC300TM 32-bit RISC core is built on the CortexTM M3 core with additional security features to help to protect against advanced forms of attacks. - The TOE offers a high-speed User Flash memory, an internally generated clock, an MPU, an internal true random number generator (TRNG) and hardware accelerators for advanced cryptographic functions. - 20 Different derivative devices may be configured depending on the customer needs: - either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - They all share the same hardware design and the same maskset (denoted by the Master identification number).
+The Master identification number is unique for all product configurations. - The configuration of the derivative devices can impact the available IOs, the available NVM memory size, the availability of the crypto processors and the availability of the LPU, as detailed here below: